Digital-IFCO/ifco-digital-repo-templating/README.md

 # ifco-digital-repo-templating

-Templates for kick a new repo using cookiecutter
+Templates to kick off a new repo using cookiecutter